sap-tutorials/Tutorials/tutorials/iot-ds-3-create-ui/iot-ds-3-create-ui.md

 ---
-title: Build a Decision Support UI in the Web IDE
+title: Build a Decision Support UI in SAP Web IDE
-description: Create a Decision Support application using SAP Web IDE with SAP Leonardo IoT Web IDE extension.
+description: Create a Decision Support application using the SAP Leonardo IoT extension for SAP Web IDE.

 auto_validation: true
 time: 30